-On 14 November, Sotheby's marquee auctions in New York was unveiled with a modern art evening sale which brought in a total of US$253.3 million.
+On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 The 44-lot auction was a rather tepid affair, with many lots falling short of pre-sale estimates.
 Eight artworks failed to find new owners, leading the sale to a modest sell-through rate of 81%.